brechtdv/QMRA/README.md

 ## QMRA

-The QMRA package provides Maximum-likelihood based and Bayesian parametric models for exposure and dose-response assessment.
+The QMRA package provides Maximum-likelihood and Bayesian parametric methods for exposure and dose-response assessment.

 The easiest way to install the development version of the QMRA package is via the `devtools` package: